Boustrophedon transform

 In mathematics, the boustrophedon transform is a procedure which maps one sequence to another.
-The transformed sequence is computed by an "addition" operation, implemented as if filling a triangular array in a boustrophedon (zigzag- or serpentine-like) manner—as opposed to a "Raster Scan" sawtooth-like manner.
+The transformed sequence is computed by an "addition" operation, implemented as if filling a triangular array in a boustrophedon (zigzag- or serpentine-like) manner—as opposed to a "raster scan" sawtooth-like manner.

 Definition

-The boustrophedon transform is a numerical, sequence-generating transformation, which is determined by an "addition" operation.
+The boustrophedon transform is a numerical, sequence-generating transformation, which is determined by a binary operation such as addition.

 Generally speaking, given a sequence: $(a_0, a_1, a_2, \ldots)$, the boustrophedon transform yields another sequence: $(b_0, b_1, b_2, \ldots)$, where $b_0$ is likely defined equivalent to $a_0$.
 The entirety of the transformation itself can be visualized (or imagined) as being constructed by filling-out the triangle as shown in Figure 1.

 Boustrophedon Triangle

 To fill-out the numerical Isosceles triangle (Figure 1), you start with the input sequence, $(a_0, a_1, a_2, \ldots)$, and place one value (from the input sequence) per row, using the boustrophedon scan (zigzag- or serpentine-like) approach.

 The top vertex of the triangle will be the input value $a_0$, equivalent to output value $b_0$, and we number this top row as row 0.

 The subsequent rows (going down to the base of the triangle) are numbered consecutively (from 0) as integers—let $k$ denote the number of the row currently being filled.
 These rows are constructed according to the row number ($k$) as follows: